top of page

 It’s a tailored evaluation that gives you the clarity and documentation you need—nothing more, nothing less.

-Fees for ADHD Testing
+Rates for ADHD Testing

 More Info About ADHD in Adults

 Misunderstood.
 Misdiagnosed.
 Often missed entirely.
-ADHD doesn’t go away in adulthood—it just becomes harder to recognize.
+ADHD doesn’t go away in adulthood, it just becomes harder to recognize.
 Many adults develop complex coping strategies that hide their symptoms, leading to burnout, mislabeling, and years without support.

-What ADHD Looks Like in Adults
+What ADHD looks like in adults

 It’s not always hyperactivity.
 Instead, it often shows up as: